stephenshimel/leonardo-ai-project/README.md

 ## Project Structure

 This project follows a modular and component-based architecture.
-The main application logic is located in the `pages` directory, with the primary page being `information.tsx`.
+The primary page is `information.tsx` under `page` folder.
 Components are organized in the `src/component` directory, separated by functionality (e.g., Header, Footer, CharacterGrid).

 Utility functions are stored in `src/util`.
 The project uses GraphQL for data fetching, with Apollo Client as the GraphQL client.
 Styling is managed using Chakra UI, providing a consistent and responsive design throughout the application.